The Truth About Spices

-Make your own! if you have some small red, and dried chile peppers go for it!
-Some varieties of Chilis are very hot!
+Crushed red pepper is made from hot dried red chilies, usually from crushed cayenne.
+Red pepper flakes are used in cooking or as condiments with various foods, including top pizza.
 Make sure to use whole chiles with the stem removed.
 Be sure not to remove the seeds or veins.
 Place the chiles in a small, clean, coffee mill, and pulse to your liking.

-Have you ever thought of it as an essential oil?
-It contains many nutrients, good for hair growth, and memory function.
-Rosemary is a good source of vitamin A, vitamin B6, vitamin C and folate.
-The herb is also a good source of several minerals, including calcium, iron, magnesium, manganese, and potassium.
+It contains many nutrients, suitable for hair growth, and memory function.
+Rosemary is a good source of vitamin A, vitamin B6, vitamin C, and folate.
+The herb is also a good source of several minerals, including calcium, iron, magnesium, manganese, and Potassium.

 It also varies in degrees of spiciness.
-Red paprika is said to be the mildest, while those that are tan or yellow are often the spiciest.
-There are different blends, some are of hot and sweet varieties.
+Red paprika is said to be the mildest, while tan or yellow are often the spiciest.
+There are different blends; some are of hot and sweet varieties.

 It works great as a garnish.
 It can also add color to your dishes.